 This flosser is quite good for someone that is new to using a water pick.
 It only comes equipped with one pressure setting, which makes it very easy to pick up and use.
 The pressure level is not too high either, which will make it much more comfortable for someone that is just learning how to use this style of flosser effectively.

-What we liked: The first thing that will pop out at you with this model is its battery life.
+What makes it special?
+The first thing that will pop out at you with this model is its battery life.
 On a single charge, you can expect it to last up to 3 weeks.
 This is the longest battery life of all the different flossers we reviewed, making it a great option for anyone that goes on long vacations.
 You could conceivably charge this flosser before you go on a week’s vacation and not even have to bring the charger along with you at all.

 Surprisingly, even though this flosser is quite compact, it still has a pretty high water capacity.
 You can easily get 60 seconds of use out of one reservoir, which is probably enough for half of your mouth.